MerryMartin/Election-Analysis/README.md

 ![winner](https://user-images.githubusercontent.com/115426070/199118328-113f0183-4adf-4a9b-b199-9449cf50a8ab.png)

 ### Election Audit Summary
-business proposal to the election commission on how this script can be used for any election (with modifications).
+My proposal to the election commission on how this script can be modified and used for any future elections are as follows.
-* example 1 of how it can be modified for future elections
+* Since lists and dictionaries were used for this audit, this script can be scaled up to elections that have many more candidates or participating counties.
+Additional lists could also be created if the election commmission wanted to analyze more criteria, like how many votes in the counties went to each political party.
-* example 2
+* Turnout could be further analyzed by adding voter registration data to see how many registered voters particiapted in the election and which counties they represented.